bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-pf11.rst

 Then select ``Primefaces 11`` and press the ``Finish`` button.
 Review the applied changes in the conversion log or the ``Git Staging`` view.

-The migration wizard will fix all broken Java API in your Java, Process (IvyScript) and Data Class files.
+The migration wizard will fix most common broken Java API in your Java, Process (IvyScript) and Data Class files.
 It also fixes renamed UI components and attributes.

 However, some attributes are move from one UI component to a child component or has a different behavior.
 Those changes can not be fixed automatically.
-You have to test your UI component and fix them manually.
+Check your :ref:`WebTests <web-testing>` or manually test your UI component to find problems and then fix them manually.

 Common Manual Migration Tasks
 -----------------------------